 JB is a registered patent attorney and has a Ph.D. in Molecular Physiology.
-His primary practice area involves preparing and prosecuting patent applications in the biotechnology and the life sciences areas.
+His primary practice area involves preparing and prosecuting patent applications in the biotechnology and the life sciences fields.
 He has prosecuted patents that cover a wide range of molecular biology and biochemical technologies including plasmid/vector technology, immunotherapy, small RNA technology, protein/protein interactions, DNA/protein interactions, drug delivery systems, HIV treatments, biologic and small molecule therapeutics, viral technology, cancer treatments, and antibody technology, among others.
-JB also has experience in prosecuting patents involving mechanical and telecommunication technologies.
 As part of his practice, JB helps manage worldwide patent portfolios, which requires prosecuting patents in a variety of different countries and jurisdictions throughout the world.
 JB’s practice also includes performing freedom to operate analysis and prosecuting trademark applications.

 University of Kansas School of Law (J.D., 2016)

 CALI Awards: Patent Practice, Higher Education and the Law

 University of Kansas Medical Center (Ph.D., Molecular and Integrative Physiology, 2013)

 Dissertation: "Novel Direct Targets and Functional Roles for MicroRNA-21 in Granulosa Cells and Human Uterine Leiomyomas"

 Southern Nazarene University (B.S./B.A., Biology/Chemistry and English, magna cum laude, 2003)